-(a) Prior to 2020, contributions by Alnylam to the executive's account under 401(k) plan was in the form of Alnylam common stock.
-Amounts shown in 2019 represent the dollar value of Alnylam common stock contributed by Alnylam.

-(b) The amount shown includes \$238,200 for consulting fees accrued as of December 31, 2021 and \$17,955 for legal fees reimbursed in 2021 pursuant to Dr. Maraganore's separation agreement.

-- (c) For 2021, represents amounts paid to Dr. Greenstreet for relocation assistance pursuant to her letter of employment, including \$98,000 in reimbursement for relocation expenses and \$78,100 for a gross-up related to taxable relocation benefits.
+- (a) Prior to 2020, contributions by Alnylam to the executive's account under 401(k) plan was in the form of Alnylam common stock.
+Amounts shown in 2019 represent the dollar value of Alnylam common stock contributed by Alnylam. - (b) The amount shown includes \$238,200 for consulting fees accrued as of December 31, 2021 and \$17,955 for legal fees reimbursed in 2021 pursuant to Dr. Maraganore's separation agreement. - (c) For 2021, represents amounts paid to Dr. Greenstreet for relocation assistance pursuant to her letter of employment, including \$98,000 in reimbursement for relocation expenses and \$78,100 for a gross-up related to taxable relocation benefits.
 For 2020, amount represents \$111 for an employee fitness benefit, paid by Alnylam, \$117,600 in reimbursement for relocation expenses and \$48,854 for a gross-up related to taxable relocation benefits.
-For 2019, amount represents \$222 for an employee fitness benefit, paid by Alnylam, \$122,103 in reimbursement for relocation expenses and \$50,848 for a gross-up related to taxable relocation benefits. - (d) Represents amounts for an employee fitness benefit, paid by Alnylam. - (8) Amounts represent the aggregate grant date fair value for grants of PSUs, calculated in accordance with the provisions of FASB ASC Topic 718.
+For 2019, amount represents \$222 for an employee fitness benefit, paid by Alnylam, \$122,103 in reimbursement for relocation expenses and \$50,848 for a gross-up related to taxable relocation benefits. - (d) Represents amounts for an employee fitness benefit, paid by Alnylam. - Amounts represent the aggregate grant date fair value for grants of PSUs, calculated in accordance with the provisions of FASB ASC Topic 718.
 In accordance with SEC rules, these amounts are calculated based on the probable outcome of the performance conditions as of the grant date.
-For PSUs granted during 2021 for 2020 performance, we determined that, as of the date of grant, it was not probable, as defined under applicable accounting guidance, that any of the performance conditions would be achieved, we would have assigned a grant date fair value of \$6,500,030 for Dr. Maraganore, \$2,340,090 for Dr. Vaishnaw, and \$1,885,020 for Mr. Poulton.
-For PSUs granted during 2020, which included awards granted in February 2020 for 2019 performance and a one-time strategic award granted in October 2020 to all members of our management board, including the NEOs (but excluding the CEO), we determined that, as of the date of grant, it was not probable, as defined under applicable accounting guidance, that any of the performance conditions would be achieved and assigned a grant date fair value of \$5,750,097 for Dr. Maraganore, \$2,340,090 for Dr. Vaishnaw, and \$1,885,020 for Mr. Poulton.
-For PSUs granted during 2020, which included awards granted in February 2020 for 2019 performance and a one-time strategic award granted in October 2020 to all members of our management board, including the NEOs (but excluding the CEO), we determined that, as of the dates of grant, it was not probable, as defined under applicable accounting guidance, that any of the performance conditions would be achieved, we would have assigned a grant date fair value of \$5,750,097 for Dr. Maraganore, \$2,403,873 for Dr. Greenstreet, \$2,416,668 for Dr. Vaishnaw, and \$2,137,739 for Mr. Poulton.
+For PSUs granted during 2021 for 2020 performance, we determined that, as of the date of grant, it was not probable, as defined under applicable accounting guidance, that any of the performance conditions would be achieved and assigned a grant date fair value of \$0.
+If we had determined that, as of the date of grant, it was probable that 100% of the performance conditions would be achieved, we would have assigned a grant date fair value of \$6,500,030 for Dr. Maraganore, \$2,340,090 for Dr. Greenstreet, \$2,340,090 for Dr. Vaishnaw, and \$1,885,020 for Mr. Poulton.
+For PSUs granted during 2020, which included awards granted in February 2020 for 2019 performance and a one-time strategic award granted in October 2020 to all members of our management board, including the NEOs (but excluding the CEO), we determined that, as of the dates of grant, it was not probable, as defined under applicable accounting guidance, that any of the performance conditions would be achieved and assigned a grant date fair value of \$0.
+If we had determined that, as of the dates of grant, it was probable that 100% of the performance conditions would be achieved, we would have assigned a grant date fair value of \$5,750,097 for Dr. Maraganore, \$2,403,873 for Dr. Greenstreet, \$2,416,668 for Dr. Vaishnaw, and \$2,137,739 for Mr. Poulton.
 For PSUs granted during 2019 for 2018 performance, the amounts reported represent the grant date fair value of the portion of such awards for which the performance conditions were deemed probable as of the grant date.
-The grant date fair value of such awards, base
+The grant date fair value of such awards, based upon maximum achievement, would be \$3,612,500 for Dr. Maraganore, \$1,381,250 for Dr. Greenstreet, and \$1,381,250 for Dr. Vaishnaw.
+Mr. Poulton joined Alnylam in July 2019 and did not receive a PSU award for 2018 performance.